 Visit the Milken Institute School of Public Health website for additional information about academic programs and information about GWSPH.
 Graduate admissions information, including application requirements and deadlines, can be found on the GWSPH Graduate Admissions website.

-Prerequisites for admission into the MHA program include an undergraduate course in financial accounting and an introductory course in statistics earned with a minimum grade of B.
+Prerequisites for admission into the MHA program include an introductory course in statistics earned with a minimum grade of B.

 Required